vpranathi17/TextME/README.md

 # TextME
 # Created a database and UI Design for the instant messenger
 # Handshake exchange between server and client is done
-# Encryption messages can be sent on client and decrypted on server
+# Encryption and Decryption on both sides is done